marcsze/marcsze.github.io/_posts/2017-12-03-interview_exp.md

 I have recently been interviewing for various jobs both in academia and industry.
 The process is pretty different for the two different sectors.
 In this blog post I want to focus on my experience with a specific job interview for industry, we shall call them GS.
 In the essence of transparency I did not get this job that I am about to talk about.
 I'm still on the fence as to whether this was a good or bad thing.

-It took some time to get through the companies first two interviews.
+It took some time to get through the company's first two interviews.
 After completing this process the third interview was a question on how I would analyze a specific data set.
 This seemed pretty straight forward enough and seemed like a reasonable question to ask about.

 The question that they asked me was the following: